At the University of Sheffield I shall complete my second book: a comparative, cultural history of the hairdresser.

 I won £3,962 from the Wellcome Trust to collaborate with Oslo’s Institute for Health and Society on hairdressing, healthcare and cancer narratives in particular, working with Kari Nyheim Solbraekke, following a talk I gave in January 2016.
 Find out more here.

 I organize the research seminars in Germanic Studies at Sheffield, having made the series comparative from 2015 onwards.
 More information is available here.
+From the academic year 2017 – 2018 onwards, I am organising the research seminars for the School of Languages and Cultures.

 I hold the Association for Project Management’s Project Fundamentals Qualification.
 Academically, I’m a member of the English Goethe Society and the British Comparative Literature Association.